kivitasku/music_player/README.md

 # Project
-This project is made to be an easy to deploy self hosted web-based music streaming site.
+This project is made to be an easy to deploy self hosted web-based music streaming site with user authentication.

 ## Screenshots